Early Years Inclusion Funding application form

 All funding applications are funded at the hourly rate of £6.32.
 Providers in the Bradford Local Authority will receive payment via the Schools Funding Team (SFT) and Inclusion Funding will be paid alongside the early education funding directly into the

 bank.
 Please note that Inclusion Funding payments will not be itemised on the SFT payment remittance.
-However, providers can log onto the Bradford Provider Gateway and refer to their payment schedule, which will identify how much Inclusion Funding will be
+However, providers can log onto Bradford Schools Online and refer to their payment schedule, which will identify how much Inclusion Funding will be paid that

-paid that month.
+month.
 This payment schedule will have a reference of ‘Spring/Summer/Autumn Term SEND (EYIF)’.
-Providers will also receive an EYIF Outcome Summary via email which will indicate how much funding has been agreed for individual children and the period
+Providers will also receive an EYIF Outcome Summary via email which will indicate how much funding has been agreed for individual children and the period of funding

 Settings that are based out of Bradford Local Authority will continue to receive Inclusion Funding via a service level agreement.

 The provider must inform Bradford Council if a child in receipt of Inclusion Funding leaves their setting/school.
 Details of this must be submitted in an email to

 Continuation of Early Years Inclusion Funding

 If Inclusion Funding is required at the end of the current funding period then the provider can submit another referral form to request continuation of funding.
 It is recommended that this is submitted before the end of the current funding period to ensure

 there is no gap in funding, as funding cannot be backdated.